waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 4.  **Validate, then Deploy:** Only use the refined agent for critical tasks after it passes a simple validation test.

 ### Agent Status & Refinement Plan
-- **`route_navigator_agent`:** **REFINEMENT COMPLETE (v5).** The agent's logic for pathing to impassable targets is now more robust.
-It correctly finds adjacent, traversable tiles.
-Further testing is required to confirm full reliability.
+- **`route_navigator_agent`:** **REFINEMENT COMPLETE (v6).** The agent's logic for pathing to impassable targets has been further refined.
+It should now correctly find a path to a tile directly adjacent to the target.
+This requires more testing to confirm full reliability.
 - **`battle_move_advisor_agent`:** Reliable.
 - **`battle_menu_navigator`:** Reliable.
 - **`trainer_hunter_agent`:** Tested successfully.